 I highly suggest using a salad spinner to spin your salad leaves dry.
 This makes for a tastier salad as the vinaigrette will not be watered down.

-This salad is suitable for most diets provided that you use vegan, paleo, whole30 compliant mustard.
+This salad is suitable for most diets, provided that you use vegan, paleo, and whole30 compliant mustard.

 A couple of our green salad favourites

 - 4 cups mixed leaves (approximately 120 grams / 4.23 ounces)

 - 1 medium Lebanese or Persian Cucumber (approximately 120 grams / 4.23 ounces)

 - 1 large avocado (approximately 300 grams / 10.6 ounces))